ShashankEd/ShashankEd/README.md

 - 👋 Hi, I’m @ShashankEd
-- 👀 I’m interested in developing mobile applications.
+- 👀 I’m interested on developing mobile applications using Android And React Native.
+- I know languages like Java, Kotlin, and Javascript and little bit of python as well.
-- 🌱 I’m currently learning React Hooks, Typescript, Jest unit testing.
+- 🌱 I’m currently learning React Hooks, Typescript, Jest unit testing, MVVM, Jetpack compose.
-- 💞️ I’m looking to collaborate on React Native projects.
+- 💞️ I’m looking to collaborate on Android & React Native projects.
 - 📫 You can reach out to me on my email shashank.gupta006@gmail.com

 <!---